 A 2008 report from the US Geological Survey [PDF] found 63 different herbicides and pesticides in the Clackamas River watershed, of which 15 were still present in drinking water after treatment.
 Christmas tree farms are not the only agricultural operations in this 940 square mile area, but they are common there.

 The companies that produce agricultural chemicals are no angels.
-BASF, Bayer, Dupont, Dow Chemical Company, Monsanto and Syngenta are the “Big Six,” which together control about 3/4 of the industry worldwide.
+BASF, Bayer/Monsanto, Dupont, Dow Chemical Company and Syngenta together control about 3/4 of the industry worldwide.
 You could hang an ornament for each one on your tree to show your appreciation for their part in producing your holiday centerpiece.

 Live Christmas trees have been losing market share to fake trees for a couple decades now.
-While the causes of this are not clear, apparently needles on the carpet is one of the consumer complaints, which I don’t personally find very compelling.
+While the causes of this are not clear, apparently needles on the carpet is one of the consumer complaints.
 The live Christmas tree industry is not happy about this trend and has been marketing itself, in part, as the “greener” alternative.

 Environmentally, there is no defense for fake trees.
 They are made of polyvinyl chloride (PVC) plastic, often contain lead, and are manufactured in China.
 If they catch fire, they release hydrogen chloride gas and dioxin.
 Researchers at the University of North Carolina at Asheville, who found in a 2002 study that three out of four fake trees tested contained lead, recommend that children, pets and presents be kept away from fake trees and that vacuuming underneath them should be avoided in order to reduce risk of exposure through skin contact or inhalation.
-True, this university is in the state that is ranked second in the US for Christmas tree production, but heavy metal poisoning isn’t something to fool around with.
+True, this university is in the state that is ranked second in the US for Christmas tree production, and perhaps they have a vested interest in dissing fake trees, but heavy metal poisoning isn’t something to fool around with.

 Here are three of the claims made by Christmas tree growers about how their industry is environmental or resource-responsible.